prona-p4-learning-platform/cc-container/labs/lab2/README.md

 #### Import Pre-built Dashboard

 1. Go to **Dashboards** → **Import**
-2. Use dashboard ID `6417` (Kubernetes Cluster Monitoring)
+2. Take a look at dashboard ID `6417` (Kubernetes Cluster Monitoring)
-3. Select your Prometheus data source
-4. Click **Import**

 #### Create Custom Dashboard

 1. Create a new dashboard
-2. Add panels to monitor:
+2. Add panels to monitor, e.g.:
+   - Number of pods running in the cluster
-   - CPU usage of your sample applications
+   - CPU usage of the cluster
    - Memory usage
    - Network traffic
    - Pod restart counts

 ### Step 7: Explore Monitoring Data

-Use your dashboards to:
+You can use dashboards to:
 1. Monitor the performance of your sample applications
 2. Observe metrics in real-time
 3. Scale your applications and watch the metrics change: